Follow our step-by-step guide to apply for a Study Abroad programme.

 - Apply online - see Step 3 below.

-- Take a look at our course information and find out what options are available.
+- Take a look at our module information and find out what options are available.

-- If you want to join us for a full year, you should choose courses that total at least 5-6 course units.
-If you’re joining us for just one or two terms, you should choose courses that total 3-4 course units.
+- For this reason, if you want to join us for a full year, you should choose modules that total at least 150 - 180 UK credits (75 - 90 ECTS).
+If you’re joining us for just one or two terms, you should choose modules that total 90 - 120 UK credits (45 - 60 ECTS).

-- Consult with your Study Abroad advisor when making your course choices.
+- Consult with your Study Abroad advisor when making your module choices.

-- Please be aware that some courses are more popular than others and we can’t guarantee that you’ll be able to get a place on all the courses you request.
+- Please be aware that some modules are more popular than others and we can’t guarantee that you’ll be able to get a place on all the modules you request.

 Step 3 - Apply online